 The Problem of Plastic Pollution

 Plastic has been slowly accumulating in the marine environment since the 1960s, to the point that we now have huge masses of plastic floating in the oceans and other waste plastics washing up on the once beautifully clean beaches around the world.
-It is estimated that there are 1 million pieces of plastic of varying size per square mile, with a further 8 million tonnes of plastic entering the oceans per year.
+It is estimated that there are 1 million pieces of plastic of varying sizes per square mile, with a further 8 million tonnes of plastic entering the oceans per year.

 Much of it is single-use plastics so food packaging and bottles, carrier bags, and other such products.
 Approximately 500 billion plastic bags are used worldwide per year – that’s over 1 million a minute, but this is perhaps unsurprising when the average working life of a carrier bag is considered 15 minutes!

 However, its not just large pieces of plastic that are causing havoc with the marine environment.
 Household and cosmetic products are laced with microplastics designed to scrub and clean, and which are too small to be caught by water filtration systems.
 The microplastics enter the water every time someone brushes their teeth or scrubs their face with products containing them.

 These microplastics, along with nurdles - lentil sized pieces of plastic which are a by-product of various manufacturing products that end up in the oceans as a result of mishandling or accidental spills - can be ingested by ocean wildlife and accumulate up the food chain, even reaching humans.
 It is also hypothesized that these smaller pieces of plastic can attract toxic chemicals released by industry and agriculture decades ago, the concentration of which also increases up the food chain.

 Plastic is cheap and versatile, making it ideal for many applications, but many of its useful qualities have led to it becoming an environmental problem.
 The human population has developed a disposable lifestyle: it is estimated that 50% of plastics are used once before being thrown away.
 Plastic is a valuable resource but polluting the planet with it is unnecessary and unsustainable.